sparkfun/Thermal_Printer/README.md

 [*Thermal Printer (COM-14970)*](https://www.sparkfun.com/products/14970)

 Demo Code for the (CSN-A2-T) thermal printer available from SparkFun Electronics.
-Simply connect to a serial UART to print.
+Simply connect to a serial UART with a sufficient power supply to print on thermal printer paper!

 Documentation
 --------------